 - Is a personal protection order limited to people who are married?

 - What is an ex-parte personal protection order?

 These and many more questions are addressed in a book written by Mr. Barberi.
 The book, The Divorce Book: What Every Michigan Married Man or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case, has been specifically written to answer questions regarding your rights and the legal process involved in obtaining help in cases involving abuse or domestic violence.
 No matter your situation, we encourage you to contact the family law legal team at Barberi Law.
-We will mail you a copy of Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you feel that would be helpful.
+We will mail you a copy of Mr. Barberi’s book, free of charge.
+If you wish, we can also schedule a consultation with a family law legal team memmber at one of our offices.

 Answering the Important Questions

-If you are being abused by your partner and want legal help, you first need answers to these questions:
+If you are being physically or emotionally abused by your partner and want legal help, you first need answers to these questions:

 - Is this a civil or criminal complaint?

 Any unwanted touching or causing fear of physical injury is a criminal act.
 Michigan criminal laws provide for an immediate arrest of an abuser.
 Although uncommon, it is also possible for one spouse to sue the other spouse for civil damages.
 These monetary damages can be settled within a divorce action as part of the property settlement or a seperate lawsuit can be filed against the abuser.